demon-xxi/ryft-apidemo/README.md

 Open a browser on port 8989 of your server.

+Once this has been done once, to quicky re-deploy with the latest changes from Git, run from the 'apidemo' folder

+    ./ryft-demo/bin/redeploy.sh

 ### Configuration

 The ryft.properties contains details on each property to configure.
 There are at least 2 values that should be updated: